pdx-cs-rust/rust-course-notes/03-memory/03-2-enums.md

 * Can impl an enum just as with a struct

-* Enum values come in tuple or structured form: tuple is more "normal", because…
+* Enum variants come in tuple or structured form: tuple is more "normal", because…

 * Pattern matching is the common way to extract carried